Unleash your financial freedom: Important tips for saving money

 Only use the washing machine or dishwasher with full load.
 Use the economy setting if available.
 This will use less electricity but realistically the resultant clean washing will be more beneficial.
 To do this with full loads, you are avoiding wasted water and electricity, and the inconvenience of color and material mixing and spoiling of the clothes.
 At present in 2006, the average cost of running an A-rated washing machine is approximately 15 pence per cycle.

-Turn your heating thermostat down by 1 degree.
-The recommended temperature for the living room is 21 degrees C, and 18 degrees C for other occupied rooms.
-Reducing your room by as little as 1 degree can cut your heating bills by up to 10%.
+degrees C for other occupied rooms.
+Reducing your room by as little as 1 degree

 Switch off any electrical items that are not being used, for example televisions, videos, Hi-Fis, computers etc. Each of these machines still use electricity whilst on standby mode, to some degree or another.